JustinRCRoss/AgentBasedModeling/Project3.md

 ## Produce an origin-destination matrix and include a portion of it as an exhibit in your write-up.
 Be sure to identify the number of rows in your data frame while also including the following.

-OD Matrix:
+*OD Matrix*:
 ![OD_Matrix.PNG](OD_Matrix.PNG)

-Names of origin and destination administrative subdivisions:
+*Names of origin and destination administrative subdivisions*:

 ![name of Origin and Destination.PNG](name of Origin and Destination.PNG)

-Distances between all locations:
+*Distances between all locations*:
 ![name of Origin and Destination.PNG](Distance.PNG)

-Migration flows between all locations:
+*Migration flows between all locations*:
 ![Flows.PNG](Flows.PNG)

-An additional variable:
+*An additional variable*:
 ![additional_variable_nighttime_lights.PNG](additional_variable_nighttime_lights.PNG)

-Geometric description of all origin and destination center points:
+*Geometric description of all origin and destination center points*:
 ![geometric description of points.PNG](geometric description of points.PNG)

 ## Describe your OD matrix and how it is used to model migration across the administrative subdivisions that comprise your selected location.